MCZbase/MCZbase/documentation/README.md

 The class=”row” – important to know that the row class has a -15px margin on each side.
 Combined with class=”col-12” (or any column number, col-N), which has padding of 15px on each side, allows it to fit devices to the edge without movement (bouncing left or right when a field is brought into focus).

+Tables must have the following classes <table class="table table-responsive d-xx-table">  The class d-xx-table can have a different breakpoint at "xx" where the intent is to swipe to see the rest of the table.
+A common usage would be to have d-xl-table so that the table stretches to fill the container on the larger screens but is still swipeable on an iPad.
+The class "table-striped" should be considered for tables with many rows or abundant data per row so it is easier to read.

 ### Whitespace

 Pages SHOULD have enough whitespace for clarity, but not too much.